In This Issue

 Yale University Bircwh

-To apply: Application materials include a cover letter detailing research and career goals, CV and three letters of recommendation, and should be sent via email.
+To apply: Application materials should include a cover letter detailing your research and career goals, CV and three letters of recommendation, and should be sent to Women's Health Reseach.

 Yale is an Equal Opportunity/Affirmative Action Employer, and applications from women and members of minority groups are especially encouraged.